Private land burials

 Registration of the death

-After registration a green certificate is issued to the informant (person registering a death).
+After registration a green certificate is issued to the person registering the death.
 This certificate has 2 parts, "b" and "c".
-Part "c" must be completed by the person responsible for recording the burial and returned to the issuing registration office within 96 hours of the burial taking place.
+Part "c" must be completed by the person responsible for recording the burial.
+It must be returned to the issuing registration office within 96 hours of the burial.

 Part "b" should be kept with the deeds to the property.